Mahathi1992/Mahathi1992.github.io/_pages/cv.md

 * Second place in the All India Radio Music competition (Carnatic Instrumental, Violin), 2011
 * B-high grade artist in All India Radio (Carnatic Instrumental, Violin), 2015-present
 * Won the bronze medal while representing the institute (basketball) in the 2017 Inter IIT Sports meet organised by IIT Madras
+* Won the bronze medal in the 2017 Inter IIT TechMeet for Warehouse Inventory Management using Drones
+* Finished fourth in the 2017 Inter IIT Cultural Meet in the singing event as well as overall
 * Outstanding teaching assistantship (TA) award from IIT Kanpur for the graduate course on Nonlinear Systems (EE651) during Fall 2018-19

+A pdf version of this CV is available [here](http://mahathi1992.github.io/files/Awesome_CV.pdf).